Disclosures

 8. The data includes returns for years before QAM’s initial trading in June 2004.
 For those years the data is given solely to demonstrate historical hypothetical performance, and does not reflect trading in actual accounts.
 Actual performance of QAM’s portfolios before QAM’s initial trading could be materially lower if they were implemented differently at the time of measurement.

-9. The “Long-Term Component” investment strategy has tax-managed funds, and is used in the typical taxable account.
-Another version of the strategy with no tax-managed funds is used in some accounts that are not subject to ongoing investment taxes (e.g., IRA and Roth IRA), and its returns are not presented here.
+9. The “Long-Term Component” and “Extended-Term Component” investment strategies have tax-managed funds, and are used in the typical taxable account.
+Another version of the strategies with no tax-managed funds is used in some accounts that are not subject to ongoing investment taxes (e.g., IRA and Roth IRA), and their returns are not presented here.

 10. Some investment strategies have been adjusted several times since QAM was established, for two main reasons: (1) based on continued research of their long-term behavior; (2) because of change in fund offerings.
 The following table shows the performance of the strategy as originally implemented compared to the returns based on the current construction, up to the year of the most recent change.